Module 02

 Should you buy an EV?
 Let's actually look at the numbers.

-EVs cost more to manufacture than gas cars.
-The battery is responsible for most of that gap, and we don't hide it — it shows up right at year zero on every chart.
+EVs cost more to manufacture than gas cars — the battery is responsible for most of that gap, and we don't hide it.
 But lower running emissions and a fraction of the fuel cost mean that debt gets paid back.
 How quickly depends on where you live, how much you drive, and how clean your grid is.

-Solar charging is treated as 0 gCO₂e/kWh and $0/kWh — free electrons, clean electrons.
-This reduces both the EV's operational emissions and its fuel cost proportionally.
+Solar charging is treated as 0 gCO₂e/kWh and $0/kWh — reduces both operational emissions and fuel cost proportionally.

 What this tool is actually measuring — and why it matters